 While rabies vaccination is mandatory in the US, this doesn’t mean all dog owners follow through.
 Plus, there’s always the possibility that you get bit by an unvaccinated stray dog.

-If you can’t confirm that the dog that bit you has a current rabies vaccine, you will need to see a provider immediately to receive a human rabies immunoglobulin (HRIG) shot.
+If you can’t confirm that the dog that bit you has a current rabies vaccine, you will need to see a provider at the nearest emergency room immediately to receive a human rabies immunoglobulin (HRIG) shot.
 This must be given on the same day the bite occured to provide immediate antibodies After that, you will need to receive an additional five shots of rabies vaccine over a period of 28 days.

 Dog bites can also lead to swelling, pain and infection.
 This is especially true if the dog bite causes injury to a nerve or muscle.

 Bites on the hands can lead to serious problems, even if they look small, because of the many joints and tendons present in the area.
 In addition, there’s less blood circulation in the hands than in other areas of the body, which means healing is slower and more difficult.

 Here’s something you might not know: cat bites are much more likely to get infected than dog bites.
 Why is that?
 Very simple: cats have tiny, sharp teeth that usually cause a deep puncture when they bite.
 This means the bacteria gets deeper into your body and can even get to the joint or the bones themselves.